Tokens

 GroupOptional sub-group path.
 Omit for top-level tokens.

-ValueA raw CSS value for primitives, or a {reference} for semantics.
+ValueA raw value for primitives, or the name of another token for semantics.

 TagsSearchable labels (e.g. "brand", "dark-mode").